MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ====================================================================== -->
 ## Step 3: Create the pop-up JavaScript to send a message

+This step has already been done in the Part 2 demo in the [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) samples repo.
+If you want to manually create the Part 2 extension, continue with the following steps.

 Create the `popup/popup.js` file, and then add the following code in that file.

 This code sends a message to your not-yet-created content script that you must momentarily create and inject into your browser tab.
 To do that, the following code adds an `onclick` event to your pop-up **Display** button:

 `/popup/popup.js` (initial):